Chris Beale (left), Jane Campion (center) and Bernard Bories (left) at Cinema des Antipodes in Saint Tropez

 “We cannot think of any person who better represents the best of both Australian and New Zealand filmmaking than you, Jane,” he said.
 “With your cutting-edge TOP OF THE LAKE television series set in New Zealand and TOP OF THE LAKE: CHINA GIRL set in Australia, you remain extremely relevant to the advancement of the Australian and New Zealand screen arts.
 You are at the top of your game.
 We are pleased to present you with our Top Of The Tasman Award.”

-The festival opened with two of Jane's films: a short film she made as a student at AFTERS -An Exercise in Discipline: Peel - which won the Palme d'Or for best short film in 1986, and her first feature film - Sweetie - which was selected for Cannes in 1989.
-(Jane won the Palme D'Or for The Piano in 1993 and is the only woman to have won the Palme d'Or for directing.)
+The festival opened with two of Jane's films: a short film she made as a student, AN EXERCISE IN DISCIPLINE: PEEL, which won the Palme d'Or for best short film in 1986, and her first feature film, SWEETIE, which was selected for Cannes in 1989.
+(Jane won the Palme D'Or for THE PIANO in 1993 and until rebetly was the only woman to have won the Palme d'Or for directing.)

 Jane Campion (center) with Michel Climent (right) at Cinema des Antipodes in Saint Tropez